ablil/spring-starter/README.md

 ### Run with Docker / PROD

-*To be defined later*
+1. Update environment variables or config on *docker-compose.yml* if necessary
+2. Run `docker-compose up -d`

 # Development

 ### API specs / code generation

-To make it easier and convinient to write code quickly, Kotlin code is generated from Open API specifications using [openapi generator](https://github.com/OpenAPITools/openapi-generator) plugin for Gradle.
+To make it easier and convenient to write code quickly, Kotlin code is generated from Open API specifications using [openapi generator](https://github.com/OpenAPITools/openapi-generator) plugin for Gradle.

 Put your specs files in `resouces/specs` and run `./gradlew openApiGenerate` to generate Java interfaces annotated with @RestController and all necessary metadata.

 The generated code is located in `build/generated` and can be imported into your code base.

-The API code is generated from Open API sepecification files, which are located in `resources/specs`
+The API code is generated from Open API specification files, which are located in `resources/specs`

 ### Docker